-Student choice is an important lever for engagement and personalized learning.
+Student choice activities are an important lever for engagement and personalized learning.
 The Universal Design for Learning Guidelines suggest “optimizing individual choice and autonomy” as an effective strategy for “providing multiple means of engagement” when designing learning experiences.

 Customizable Listening Organizers for Any Story

 You can invite students to choose a story that interests them and complete an assignment using a listening organizer and/or a standard routine, such as writing a learning reflection, or (taking turns) sharing a summary orally and holding a Q&A for five minutes at the beginning of class.